jtrauer/epi_model_r/README.md

 ### Flow requests
 Inter-compartmental or death flows are requested as a dict/list.
 The keys/names of the request must be:
-* type: to specify the type of the flow being requested as standard_flows, infection_density, infection_frequency or compartment_death
+* type: specifies the type of the flow being requested as standard_flows, infection_density, infection_frequency, compartment_death or customised_flows
-* parameter: to provide the parameter name that the model should use to calculate the transition rate during integration
+* parameter: provides the parameter name that the model should use to calculate the transition rate during integration
 * origin: the name of the compartment from which the flow arises
-* to: the name of the compartment that the transition goes towards, no applicable to death flows
+* to: the name of the compartment that the transition goes towards, no applicable to death flows standard_flows will calculate the flow rate as the parameter value by the size of the origin compartment.

+infection_density flows will calculate the flow rate as the parameter value multiplied by the size of the infectious population multiplied by the size of the origin compartment.

+infection_frequency flows will calculate the flow rate as the parameter value multiplied by the size of the infectious population divided by the total population size multiplied by the size of the origin compartment.

+customised_flows use a user-defined function to define a rate of transition, which may not necessarily be multiplied by the size of the origin compartment, such that the negative compartment values could result.
+This will result in a

 ### Model running
 Model running is called through the run_model method to the model object once constructed